6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: Introduction

-\item New 6G performance metrics are proposed which were previously ignored in the literature.
-These include Industry 5.0, big data, integration (6G and disruptive technologies), and security and privacy. \end{itemize}

-The remainder of this paper is structured as follows.
-Section~\ref{sec:2} discusses the related work and Section~\ref{sec:3} provides the background for communication technologies.
-Section~\ref{sec:4} describes the 6G key enabling technologies while Section~\ref{sec:5} provides discussion on AI-enabled technologies for future 6G.
+{\bf Organization.} The remainder of our paper is structured as follows: Section~\ref{sec:2} discusses the related work and Section ~\ref{sec:3} provides the background for communication technologies.
+Section ~\ref{sec:4} describes the 6G key enabling technologies while in Section~\ref{sec:5}, we provide a discussion on AI-enabled technologies and applications for future 6G.
 Section~\ref{sec:6} presents the potential use cases of 6G technology.
-Section~\ref{sec:7} presents AI-based 6G applications.
-Section~\ref{sec:8} discusses the challenges in 6G network and the future research directions.
-Section~\ref{sec:9} concludes this work.
+Section~\ref{sec:8} discusses the challenges in the 6G network and the future research directions, and Section~\ref{sec:9} concludes our work.